-A.I.S.E. hosts the European

-Commission's DG ENVI of the

-European Commission at the

-P&G Brussels Innovation Centre

-in March 2023, providing insights

-into how the industry uses consumer feedback

-when considering performance, sustainability and

-efficiency of laundry solutions.
+A.I.S.E. hosts the European Commission's DG ENVI of the European Commission at the P&G Brussels Innovation Centre in March 2023, providing insights into how the industry uses consum was an opportunity to get hands-on insight into challenges of medium-sized enterprises.